novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 ## Layout
 Interfaces manager shows those I/O Interfaces created by the user and those that were  shared by someone else.

-Shared interfaces can only be browsed unless they are copied to user own space.
+Shared interfaces can be used but not modified unless they are copied to user own workspace.

 For doing this **Right click** on the interface and select the option **Copy to My Interfaces**.